 An eloquent speaker, writer and thought leader, Somerson frequently presents at museums, conferences, corporations and schools around the world, has served on many panels and juries, and appeared in several videos and television segments.
 She is an honored subject interviewed for the Smithsonian’s Archives of American Art oral history project and has received citations for her work as a designer, artist and teacher, including two fellowships from the National Endowment for the Arts and the James Renwick Alliance Distinguished Crafts Educator Award.

 Somerson graduated from the Industrial Design (ID) department at a time when furniture design was a program within ID.
-After joining the faculty in 1985, she ran the graduate furniture program in ID for 10 years before helping to conceive of and found a full Furniture Design department.
-In 1995 she assumed the top leadership role in the new department, overseeing both the BFA and MFA programs and helping to establish its solid reputation in the field.
+After joining the faculty in 1985, she ran the graduate furniture program in ID for 10 years before helping to conceive of and found RISD’s first freestanding Furniture Design department.
+In 1995 she assumed the top leadership role in the new department, overseeing both the BFA and MFA programs and helping to establish its solid reputation for educating innovators in the field.